appmetrica/appmetrica-sdk-ios/README.md

 # [AppMetrica SDK](https://appmetrica.io)

-AAppMetrica is a one-stop marketing platform for install attribution, app analytics, and push campaigns.
+AppMetrica is a one-stop marketing platform for install attribution, app analytics, and push campaigns.
 AppMetrica covers the three key features for discovering your app's performance — ad tracking, usage analytics and crash analytics.

 ## License
 AppMetrica is released under the MIT license.